anhaidgroup/py_stringsimjoin/v0.3.x/_sources/whatisnew.txt

 What is New?
 ============

-Compared to Version 0.1.0, the following is new:
+Compared to Version 0.2.0, the following is new:

-  * All the join methods written in Python have been Cythonized to run much faster.
+  * All the join methods using Cython's multithreading are modified to use multiprocessing, to avoid openmp dependency.